codeontap/codeontap/automationServerSetup.md

 chmod +x certbot-auto
 ./certbot-auto certonly --debug
 ```
-Ignore any errors involving apachectl (config will be invalid until certificate obtained), choose `(3) (Spin up temporary webserver)` as the authentication method required, and `automation.{domain}` as the required domain.
+Ignore any errors involving apachectl (config will be invalid until certificate obtained), choose `(Spin up temporary webserver)` as the authentication method required, and `automation.{domain}` as the required domain.

 Start the httpd server:
 ```